-Restaurants including the West Mersea Oyster Bar and The Duke's Seafood sit directly opposite the quay and take advantage of their position by serving up all manner of fresh fish dishes — think oysters, crab chowder, seafood platters, grilled lobster, seafood rolls and fresh scallops.
+Restaurants including the West Mersea Oyster Bar (frequented by Fred Sirieix, don'cha know) and The Duke's Seafood sit directly opposite the quay and take advantage of their position by serving up all manner of fresh fish dishes — think oysters, crab chowder, seafood platters, grilled lobster, seafood rolls and fresh scallops.
 The Coast Inn too has a seafood-leaning menu, but offers alternatives such as burgers.
 The combination of fresh seafood and the produce from that vineyard has foodies far and wide begging for Mersea.

 How to get to Mersea Island

 Mersea Island is located on the Essex coast, about eight miles south of Colchester.
 There's no railway station on the island, though buses run regularly from Colchester.
 However you're travelling, bear in mind that the causeway onto the island (called The Strood) becomes impassable at high tides, so check tide times before you travel.

 Our map of day trips from London has more than 100 ideas for things to do outside the capital.